 Organiser: Jonathan Willis

 A major international and interdisciplinary conference, funded in part by the Leverhulme Trust, exploring some of the transformations and permutations which the concepts of sin and salvation underwent over the course of the Reformation in England, as well as the practical consequences of these changes as lived.
 The conference featured keynote addresses from Dr Arnold Hunt, Professor Alec Ryrie and Professor Alexandra Walsham, as well as more than twenty shorter papers from participants from the UK, EU, USA, Canada and Australia.
+An edited volume of essays arising from the conference is in preparation.

 New Directions in Catholic Reformation Research